danboid/genesis_6button/README.md

 ![USB serial to UPDI header wiring](UPDI-wiring.jpg)

+You should only need to have the ATtiny and the UPDI header soldered to the PCB to program it.

 Once you have the board connected as shown above, you can program the firmware under Linux using:

 ```